roadrunner-server/docs/http/http.md

 ## HTTPS

-You can enable HTTPS support by adding `ssl` section into `http` config.
+You can enable HTTPS support by adding the `ssl` section to the `http` config.

 {% code title=".rr.yaml" %}